ritalin/zig-omelet/README.md

 * can extract named placeholder in SQL to convert into positional
 * can extract select list in SQL to convert result set type definition

+Currently, extracting is only from `duckdb`, code generationg is only `typescript`.

 ## Requirement

 * zig (https://ziglang.org) - 0.14.0 or latter